brittonhayes/pillager/README.md

 # Use pillager to append a wordlist and then use your favorite hashcat attack mode
 pillager hunt ./ -f wordlist >> rockyou.txt && hashcat -a 0 hash.txt rockyou.txt
 ```

-> _JSON output is designed to work seamlessly with the amazing [jq](https://github.com/stedolan/jq) utility for easy parsing._

 <details>
 <summary>Click to view more output formats</summary>